 Student Bank Accounts

-Whether you get your money from a student loan, bursaries, a scholarship, a part-time job, or your parents once you’ve got some money you need to know how to make it last.
+Whether you get your money from a student loan, bursaries, a scholarship, a part-time job, or from family, once you’ve got some money you need to know how to make it last.

 If you are struggling with money there are a number of things you can do that might make a difference.

 Swansea Uni have created some great resources here – there is lots of budgeting info for Home and International student money management.

 Working out your costs - budgeting:

 First things first, you need to work out how much you’ve got and how much you’ve going need throughout the year.
 Make a list of the costs you know you’re going to have.
 Usually this will include things like rent, household bills, and travel to and from uni (if this is by car then remember to add your insurance, tax and rough MOT costs too!).
 Once you know these costs you can start to work out how much you have left to spend on food, clothes, hobbies and a social life.

 For help with budgeting you can download a budget sheet from Save the Student or Martin Lewis’ Money Saving Expert.
 Both these pages have some great budgeting tools and advice on them